 Instead, I decided to phone a friend.
 Literally.

 // convert string to a number var land = number(replace($feature.LANDVALUE,",","",true)); var impr = number(replace($feature.IMPROVEMENTVALUE,",","",true)); var answer = When( land == 0 && impr == 0 , 50, land != 0 && impr == 0, 100, land / (land + impr) * 100 ); return answer;

-When land value as well as improvement value are zero, I have editorially decided to assign value of 50%, since both are contributing half of nothing.
-When land value is zero, I have editorially decided improvements are 100% of the value.
+When land value as well as improvement value are zero, I have editorially decided to assign the value of land to be 50%, since both are contributing half of nothing.
+When land value is NOT zero, I have editorially decided the land is 100% of the value if improvement value is 0.
 All other cases where land and improvements have value > 0 get the original equation.

 It worked.
 I guess if it hadn’t, no map, and no blog about how to make this map.

 Now all I had to do was make the map.
 I hit “Change Style” and chose to make the map using the “Counts and Amounts (Color)” option.

 I chose the theme called “Above and Below” because I wanted to use two colors on my map.
 The “Above and Below” theme always helps thematic maps become more clear, because you as the map’s author have to choose where to “anchor” the color ramp.
 In my case, I anchored my color ramp at the 50% value, meaning any values below 50% would be one color, and any values above 50% would be another color, increasing in intensity as they head toward 0% and 100% respectively.

 I figured my audience would appreciate a straightforward approach: shade the parcels whose land value exceeds improvement value in brown (like dirt), and shade the parcels whose improvement value exceeds the land value in green (like the color of US currency, historically).
 A continuous color ramp, applied between these colors, really adds some depth to the visual display, especially when you place 50% squarely in the center of that color ramp.